streetmix/streetmix/docs/docs/contributing/code/local-setup.md

 PELIAS_HOST_NAME=api.geocode.earth
 ```

+#### Resources

+- [Store config in the environment](https://12factor.net/config) [The Twelve-Factor App] &mdash; This is why we use environment variables, and not configuration files, to configure each instance of Streetmix.

 ### Starting the application

 1. Start the PostgreSQL service.
 (Note: the method for doing this may differ depending on your operating system and how you installed PostgreSQL.)